tianshunjian/tiaoDemo/README.md

 # tiaoDemo

-A small game just like the small game "Jump" in WeChat.
+A small game just like the small game "Jump" in WeChat, developed by Cocos Creator.

 It is a Cocos Creator project which can be built to WeChat game, web game, and native games.